2010 - Present

 The Association continues strong renewal of service programs supported by the generosity of New Hampshire residents, corporations, service clubs and foundations.
 Partnerships continue to be strengthened and expanded.

-90th Anniversary celebrated with multiple events including a Concord Chamber Business After Hours event and the first employment conference sponsored by the Association is held to address barriers to employment.
+90th Anniversary celebrated with multiple events including a Concord Chamber Business After Hours event and the first employment conference sponsored by the Association to address barriers to employment.
 A plaque honoring Emma Coolidge Weston was presented to the Town of Hancock, NH.

 Education services for blind and visually impaired children is added to the Association’s core services.
 Providing services was a Teacher of the Visually Impaired (TVI) and a dedicated Orientation and Mobility Specialist (O&M) with funding provided by the Gibney Family Foundation.
 This service has grown tremendously; currently serving more than 70 students in 25 school districts statewide.

 In an effort to build awareness, recruit volunteers and raise money special events were added – Spooky Silent Auction (4 years), 3K Walk for Sight (11 years), various concerts and comedy shows held in various parts of the state.

 Grimshaw-Gudewicz Charitable Foundation formed to honor the thoughtful and generous legacy of Mr. George Grimshaw and Ms. Irene Gudewicz.
 George and Irene were great friends of William and Elizabeth McGreal.
 Later in his life, George developed a visual impairment, as a result, he received low vision and independent living services from the Association.
 Thereafter, he and Irene became a major contributor of charitable support, out of appreciation for the services he received.

 Gale Stickler hired to fill the role of Executive Director and remains in this position from 1964 - 1994.

 Low vision services are introduced for the first time in New Hampshire including a satellite office in the North Country following a 3-year outreach effort.